Biochar application to soils

 See more details on how modules are organized in the BiCRS home page.

-This module covers industrial biochar projects that meet all of the following criteria:
+This module covers industrial biochar projects that meet all of the following requirements:

 Feedstock